 Concentration of credit risk is defined as the risk of loss attributed to the magnitude of the System's investment in a single issuer or market exposure.
-As stipulated in Louisiana RS 11:263, no more that 65% of the total portfolio shall be invested in equities.
+As stipulated in Louisiana RS 11:263, no more than 65% of the total portfolio shall be invested in equities.
 Should equities comprise more than 55% of the System's assets, at least 10% of the total must be invested passively.
-The System's investment policy in effect through March 31, 2016 specified that 35% to 65% of the investment portfolio can be invested in public fixed income and 20% to 50% of the investment portfolio can be invested in public fixed income and 20% to 50% of the investment portfolio can be invested in public equities, 35% of the investment portfolio can be invested in public fixed income and 15% of the investment portfolio can be invested in public fixed income and 15% of the investment portfolio can be invested in public fixed income and 15% of the investment portfolio can be invested in public fixed income and 15% of the investment portfolio can be invested in alternatives.
+The System's investment policy in effect through March 31, 2016 specified that 35% to 65% of the investment portfolio can be invested in public fixed income and 20% to 50% of the investment portfolio can be invested in public subsequent to March 31, 2016 specifies that 50% of the investment portfolio can be invested in public equities, 35% of the investment portfolio can be invested in public fixed income and 15% of the investment portfolio can be invested in public fixed income and 15% of the investment portfolio can be invested in public fixed income and 15% of the investment portfolio can be invested in public fixed income and 15% of the investment portfolio can be invested in alternatives.

 Prior to March 31, 2016, the components of the System's investment portfolio fell within the allowable ranges.
 Beginning April 1, 2016 the System began the process of moving toward the newly established target asset allocation.
+As of June 30, 2018, the System's asset allocation is within the allowable ranges.

 Credit risk is defined as the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-Following are the credit ratings of the System's investments in long-term debt securities as of June 30, 2017 and 2016.
+Following are the credit ratings of the System's investments in long-term debt securities as of June 30, 2018 and 2017.